|Devil's Slide Trail with Thousands of Nesting Seabirds

 Four more impressive views of Devil's Slide can be seen here, here, here and here

 Fantastic views from the parking lot at the south end of the 1.3-mile Devil's Slide Trail.
-The Devil's Slide
+The Devil's

-Bunker is visible on the top on left side.
+Slide Bunker is visible on the top on left side.

 Two of the three scenic Overlooks, with telescope, benches, Interpretative Panels and trash can, along this

 1.3-mile Devil's Slide Trail for tourists to enjoy the fantastic views.
+A lot of information on Devil's Slide are

 The Devil's Slide Rock near Devil's Slide Trail on October 25, 2017.